mfumagalli/Copenhagen/Files/day2c.md

 ```

 In order to perform a sliding window scan we can assign the maximum XP-EHH score to each window and plot it.
-Please note that here we are using unstandardised values as we are focusing on one small region.
+Please note that here we may be better off using unstandardised values here as we are focusing on one small region.
 ```
 # NAM
 Rscript $DIR/Scripts/plotXPEHH.R Results/NAM.xpehh.out.norm Results/NAM.xpehh.pdf